felixbotta/my-website/README.md

-Meu site pessoal, desenvolvido com Python, Django, HMTL, CSS.
-Deploy com Heroku e Amazon AWS S3.
+My personal website.
+Developed with Python, Django, HTML and CSS.
+Deployed with Heroku and Amazon AWS S3.

-<a href="https://developer-site-fb.herokuapp.com/" rel="nofollow" target="_blank">Clique aqui para despertar a aplicação no Heroku. </a>
-"# developer-website"
+<a href="https://felixbotta-website.herokuapp.com/" rel="nofollow" target="_blank">Click here</a> and wake up the application on Heroku